 The National Institutes of Health estimates that up to 60 percent of adults in the United States may be deficient in vitamin D.

-Not only does this increase chances that many of us could suffer from age-related muscle loss and cognitive decline, it potentially puts us at greater risk for a plethora of chronic diseases.
+Not only does this increase the chances that many of us could suffer from age-related muscle loss and cognitive decline, but it also potentially puts us at greater risk for a plethora of chronic diseases.

-During the pandemic, scientists have been urging us to increase our intake of Vitamin D to at least 2000 IU per day.
-Taking 4000 IU a day is even better and perfectly safe.
-To correct a deficiency, 5000 IU and higher has been used without adverse reactions.
+During the pandemic, scientists began urging us to increase our intake of vitamin D to at least 2000 IU per day.
+Taking 5,000 IU a day is even better for improving levels without adverse reactions.

 So, how can you be sure you’re getting enough Vitamin D in your diet?